Direct Trusted Agent Accreditation Program

 We recognize the unique business and technical requirements of this niche and have developed three distinct accreditation programs that interested stakeholders can make application to pursue.
 They are:

-* A HISP must complete the CA and RA sections of the self-assessment (SA); however, it is designated as a HISP only if it does not provide its own CA and RA services.
-The CA and RA, if contracted by the HISP, and not owned, must either already be EHNAC accredited or must be required to have a site visit/audit.
+* A HISP is designated as a HISP only if it does not provide its own CA and RA services.
+If the HISP also operates as a CA/RA it must complete the DirectTrust - EHNAC CA/RA DTAAP Accreditation Programs.
+The CA and RA, if contracted by the HISP, and not owned, must already be DirectTrust-EHNAC accredited DTAAP CA/RA

 An authority trusted by one or more users to create and assign certificates.
 The CA performs the following general functions:

 - Binds identities to cryptographic keys;

 - Distributes certificate status information in the form of Certificate Revocation Lists (CRLs) or other mechanisms and;

 - Provides a repository where certificates and certificate status information is stored and made available (if applicable).